vimeo/psalm/docs/language_server.md

 Setup is done via a GUI.

-When you install the plugin you should see a "Language Server Protocol" section under the "Languages & Frameworks" tab.
+When you install the plugin, you should see a "Language Server Protocol" section under the "Languages & Frameworks" tab.

 In the "Server definitions" tab you should add a definition for Psalm: